rgroves/strange-beasts-fight-night-backend/README.md

 ## Environment Variables

 A `.env` file will need to be created at the root of your local repo with the appropriate vars set.
 See the `.env-example.txt` for details.

+## Playing the Game

+To play the game, you'll need to run the frontend which can be found in this repo: https://github.com/rgroves/strange-beasts-fight-night-frontend